 If you are homeless, or in danger of becoming homeless, please contact us without delay.

-We encourage all applicants to continue to look for a home with help from external agencies.
-If you are successful in finding a suitable home, we may be able to offer some financial assistance, such as Discretionary Housing Payments (DHP).
+We encourage all applicants continue to look for a home with help from external agencies.
+If you are successful in finding a suitable home we may be able to offer some financial assistance such as a Discretionary Housing Payment (DHP).
 You will need to show you have been unable to secure the money to go into the new property (rent in advance and/or deposit) from any other lender, such as the Department for Work and Pensions if you are claiming benefits.

 Who we can help

 - You must be habitually resident within the UK - this means that you have a legal right to be in the UK (including the Channel Islands, Republic of Ireland and Isle of Man) and that your intention is to live in the UK

 - You must be homeless or threatened with homelessness within 56 days - this means you cannot have any place of residence where you are entitled to (or able to) occupy